-After the 28-year tenure of Sir Georg Solti, the Barenboim era is described as a time of passion and spontaneity.
+After the 22-year tenure of Sir Georg Solti, the Barenboim era is described as a time of passion and spontaneity.
 Patner praises Barenboim’s “dozens of outstanding hires” (including concertmaster Robert Chen) and several noteworthy tours.
 He takes readers to a 2000 Carnegie Hall performance of Mahler’s Fifth Symphony, where principal trumpet Adolph “Bud” Herseth, then 78, shows that “the orchestra’s unofficial captain was in full command.”
 He also describes a successful Japan tour, in which a hushed Tokyo audience responds with long “waves of clapping” and later mobs the brass players for autographs.

 Patner’s conversations with Barenboim — and they’re always conversations, not interviews — are feisty and engaging, often touching on social and political issues.
-Ahead of a 2006 CSO visit to his native Buenos Aires, Barenboim muses about the Argentinian disposition (“not egoistic, but egocentric and not in a negative way”).
-And when pressed to reflect on his years with the orchestra, Barenboim considers how he and the musicians came to breathe in the same manner (“like a collective lung”), notably during a performance of Wagner’s Parsifal.
+Ahead of a 2000 CSO visit to his native Buenos Aires, Barenboim muses about the Argentinian disposition (“not egoistic, but egocentric and not in a negative way”).
+And when pressed to reflect on his years with the orchestra, Barenboim considers how he and the musicians came to breathe in the same manner (“like a collective lung”), notably during a performance of selections from Wagner’s Parsifal.